H-Bo214/migrate/README.md

 ## 🧐About

-Several years ago we moved away from my home state and relocated to Colorado.
-A couple of years after that I moved to Washington state.
-The weather, work and access to outdoor activities were the main motivators for the change.
-During this time I also looked into quality of life and statistical information.
-This inspired me to make Migrate.
-Migrate allows you access to demographic and quality of life information for 80+ urban areas within North America.
-Categories are scored from 1 - 10 and include Housing, Cost of Living, Healthcare in addition to several others.
-Read about the urban area highlights, see a image and get an overall score.
+A few years ago, my wife, dog and I moved from our home state to Colorado.
+Just couple years after that, we relocated to Washington.
+This series of moves made me realize what's most important to me when finding a new place live.
+My main motivators for change were based around the area's job opportunities, weather, and access to outdoor activities.
+I also assessed the overall quality of life, along with statistical information.
+All of this research inspired me to make Migrate.
+Migrate delivers accessible demographic and quality of life information for over 80 urban areas in North America.
+It provides a bird’s-eye view of urban areas through imagery, highlights, several rated categories and an overall score.

 ## 💡Features

-1. Search by major metropolitan area, select from a list or choose a randomly selected city
+- Search by major metropolitan area, select from a list or choose from randomized suggestions
-2. Review the scores for 17 categories including Housing, Safety, Healthcare etc.
+- Scores for 17 categories, including housing, safety, healthcare and more
-3. Location coordinates link to google maps
+- Location coordinates that link to google maps
-4. Excellent Lighthouse scores for accessibility, best practices and SEO
-5. Mobile friendly design
+- Mobile friendly design
-6. Unit testing, Integration testing, End to End testing

 ## ⛏️Built with